Markkanen has 24 points in Jazz’s 109-101 win over Rockets

 Utah led 19 points in the third quarter – going up 79-60 on a Clarkson floater – before the Rockets rallied.
 Porter made baskets on three straight possessions to cut the deficit to single digits and his jumper with 5:39 left in the fourth quarter cut it to 97-95.

 Houston could not draw any closer.
-Beasley’s corner three extended the Jazz’s lead to 106-98 with 54.3 seconds left.
+Beasley’s corner three extended Utah’s lead to 106-98 with 54.3 seconds left.

+”We’re a young team and winning in the fourth quarter is hard for young teams to do,” Rockets coach Stephen Silas said. ”We were mixing and matching with the lineups but if we could have made a couple more threes, we would win the game.
+We created them, we just didn’t make them.

+The Rockets scored just two baskets over the final 5:38 of the fourth quarter.

 TIP INS